-For example, a Muslim who performs all the daily prayers and fasts during Ramadan, but has a shaky belief in the Akhirah, or in the Divine preordainment (Qadr), will not feel close to Allah no matter how hard he or she tries to perform all of his obligations.
+For example, a Muslim who performs all the daily prayers and fasts during Ramadan, but has a shaky belief in the Akhirah (the hereafter), or in the Divine preordainment (Qadr), will not feel close to Allah no matter how hard he or she tries to perform all of his obligations.

 The solution for such a person is to dutifully and studiously seek knowledge of the Quran in order to rectify and strengthen the belief in their hearts first.